AstunTechnology/nrw-custom-geonetwork/README.md

 It includes files for building and testing GeoNetwork locally.

+More detailed documentation on the various components can be found in [Confluence](https://astuntech.atlassian.net/wiki/spaces/MET/pages/2831286291/Other+components-+setup+and+usage).

 ## QUICK START

 **For local build optionally including Postgres and Zeppelin**